 Campers will be washing hands between each activity or every other activity (based on length) our activities last a maximum of 45 minutes.
 This meets the standard of a maximum of 2hrs between hand washing.

-Twice per day, we will be cleaning with a solution that has been cleared by the EPA to be an effective disinfectant against Sars-Cov-2.
+We will be cleaning with a solution that has been cleared by the EPA to be an effective disinfectant against Sars-Cov-2.
 Cleaning will be done with a fogger which has been shown to be extremely effective for cleaning large areas.